brookk16/Nordlander/README.md

 > Note: as features are paid items, users are not able to create them.
 To create a new feature product, use the Django admin panel.
 For more information click [here](https://docs.djangoproject.com/en/2.2/ref/contrib/admin/ )

 All following feature component explanations begin on the "features.html" page.
-Which is accessed by clicking on the "Features" link the top nav.
+Which is accessed by clicking on the "Features" link in the top nav.

 <details>
 <summary>Search for features</summary>